Trump Reaches Out But Also Takes His Shots In Speech To Congress And Nation

 The lurid descriptions recalled some of the language Trump had used in debating Hillary Clinton in the fall of 2016.
 And the president benefited from the connection that helped him back with white evangelical voters that November.
 No other social or cultural identifier is more likely to mark a Trump supporter in 2019.

 Trump reached out to these backers twice in discussing his foreign policy, talking about moving the U.S. Embassy to Jerusalem, the "true capital" of Israel.
-Later he spoke of his pressure on Iran in terms of its importance as a threat to Israel.
+Later, he spoke of his pressure on Iran in terms of its importance as a threat to Israel.
 While support for Israel is a plus for many American Jews, it is also highly important to many evangelical Christians.

 One other aspect of foreign policy did arise near the end of the speech.
-The president noted the power struggle in Venezuela and denounced the government of President Nicolas Maduro, "whose socialist policies have turned the richest country in South America into a state of abject poverty and despair."
+The president noted the power struggle in Venezuela and denounced the government of President Nicolás Maduro, "whose socialist policies have turned the richest country in South America into a state of abject poverty and despair."
 Trump followed this with a vow: "We are born free and we will stay free.
 Tonight we renew our resolve that America will never be a socialist country."

 That provided a moment for TV cameras to seek out Sen. Bernie Sanders of Vermont and newly elected Rep. Alexandria Ocasio-Cortez, both of whom call themselves democratic socialists.
-It also provided several applause lines that brought the Republican section to its feet, cheering and once again chanting "USA, USA."
+It also provided several applause lines that brought the Republican section to its feet, cheering and once again chanting "USA!
+USA!"

 Begun in sunny weather and smiles, the speech descended into a dark and stormy midsection.
 But the finish was full of rosy rays of sunset glory.
 The closing phrases were somewhere between the "Pledge of Allegiance" and the "Lord's Prayer."

-Note: An earlier version of this story misspelled Stacey Abrams' first name as Stacy.